Viewpoint Push Planning for Mapping of Unknown Confined Spaces: Introduction

 \section{Introduction}

 Viewpoint planning (VPP) is an important part of various robotic applications to gain an understanding of the environment.
 For example, it enables a robot to identify occluded objects on a crowded table \cite{li2021robotic} or to estimate the amount of harvestable fruits in horticulture~\cite{zaenker2021viewpoint}.
 For manipulation purposes, VPP can also output the best grasping position by viewing and mapping the object from different angles~\cite{breyer2022closed}.
 However, the performance of VPP is highly dependent on the given scenario.
 While the possibility of good viewpoints, and thus scene coverage, increases when the robot is able to act freely in the environment, the environment itself can constrain actions and reduce the possible coverage.
 A confined indoor space such as a shelf or refrigerator is an example of such a constrained environment.
 If the robot's task is to map the current state of a shelf, the difficulty increases with the number of objects present and their closeness.
-Such constrained scenes can mainly be viewed from one, the front, direction and limit the robot in the number of possible viewpoints.
+Such constrained scenes can mainly be viewed from one direction, i.e., the front with a limited number of possible viewpoints.

 In particular, the limited top-down view from above the scene makes it difficult to identify and map objects that are hidden behind other objects or closer to the back of the shelf.
-An obvious solution to this problem is to introduce manipulation actions to unveil previously occluded space.
+An obvious solution to this problem is to introduce manipulation actions to uncover previously occluded space.
 However, human preferences play an important role in the arrangement of indoor environments~\cite{abdo2015robot}.
 Therefore, not all manipulation actions are equally suitable, as they could lead to unwanted large changes in the layout of the scene.
 To overcome this problem, minimally invasive pushing actions should instead be used to uncover previously occluded areas.
 Furthermore, in cluttered scenes it is easier to identify promising non-prehensile push positions than, for example, grasping poses on objects to rearrange them, since the constrained environment limits the number of possible actions.

 Fig.\ref{fig:motivation} shows an example scenario where a packed shelf board needs to be mapped.
-As can be seen, a short minimally invasive push is sufficient to move one of the larger boxes, exposing the space behind it and unveil the previously occluded can.
+As can be seen, a short minimally invasive push is sufficient to move one of the larger boxes, exposing the space behind it and uncovering the previously occluded can.